-In this section, a detailed description of potentially affected entities is provided.
+This section provides a detailed description of potentially affected entities.
 These entities are broken down according to whether they are involved in the harvesting sector (i.e. vessels), dealer sector, or processing sector.
 Since entities in the harvesting sector are the most likely to be affected by actions considered in this Amendment, particularly vessels with RSEs, the greatest level of detail and attention is given to these entities.